SyeKlu/helm-charts/README.md

 This repository contains a collection of [Helm](https://helm.sh/) charts for deploying applications on Kubernetes.
 Helm is a package manager for Kubernetes that helps in managing applications by packaging them into charts, which can be versioned, shared, and deployed easily.

+## Disclaimer

+Please note that the charts in this repository are currently in alpha version and are not recommended for use in production environments.

 ## Prerequisites

 To use the charts in this repository, you need to have Helm installed on your machine.
 Refer to the official Helm documentation for [installation instructions](https://helm.sh/docs/intro/install/).